webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 </div>

 So, the code above takes the offset, which is in clip space, and adds 1.5.
-It then takes the euclideanModulo by 3 which will give us a number between 0.0 and 3.0 and then subtracts 1.5.
+It then takes the euclideanModulo by 3 which will give us a number that is wrapped between 0.0 and 3.0 and then subtracts 1.5.
 This gives us numbers that stay between -1.5 and +1.5 and lets them wrap around to the other side.
 We use -1.5 to +1.5 so that the circles don't wrap until they are off the screen. [^offscreen]

-[^offscreen]: This only works if the radius of the circle is less than 0.5
+[^offscreen]: This only works if the radius of the circle is less than 0.5 but it seemed best not to bloat the code with complicated checks for size.

 To give us something to adjust, lets make it so we can set how many circles to draw.